How to manage financial stress

 Joseph Darby

-Sooner or later, you’ll probably deal with some financial stress.
-Many Kiwi’s are already in this position, which might be caused by rising debt, a job loss, insufficient earnings, high living costs, or even money troubles in your relationship.
+Sooner or later, you’ll probably deal with some variety of financial stress.
+Indeed, many New Zealanders are in this position already, which might be caused by cost-of-living pressures, a job loss, health troubles, or even money troubles in your relationship.

-Whatever the circumstances, being worried about money takes a mental and physical toll, plus it can strain relations with your significant other, family, workmates, and friends.
+Whatever the cause, being worried about money takes a mental and physical toll, plus it can strain relations with your significant other, family, workmates, and friends.

 Everyone deserves the chance to live a comfortable and happy life, free from unnecessary financial worries.

-To help self-evaluate your current financial stress levels, here are some questions to ask yourself:
+To help self-evaluate your current financial stress levels, here are some questions to ask:

 1. Do you control your money, or does it control you?